 4. Name of the person(s) who is responsible for compliance with the QCP; acts as liaison to the Department; remains at the placement until the placement of concrete is completed and curing has been applied; reports any non-specification test results and assures that adjustments are made to remedy problems.

 5. Names of all technicians from the AASHTO accredited laboratory who will perform project site inspection, sampling and testing.
 Provide additional technician names when plant sampling and testing is also required.
 Use ACI certified Concrete Field Testing Technicians - Grade I to perform concrete sampling and testing.
+When testing Self Consolidating Concrete, use ACI certified Self-Consolidating Concrete Testing Technicians.
 Provide copies of their ACI certificates.

 6. Names of all technicians from the AASHTO accredited laboratory who will perform compressive strength testing.
 Use ACI certified Concrete Strength Testing Technicians to perform compressive strength testing.
 Provide copies of their ACI certificates.